erestor/localsearch/README.md

 localsearch
 ===========
+What is it?

-Local search algorithms for optimization problems:
+- C++ platform-independent framework for implementing local search algorithms for optimization problems

+What does it give you?
+- Algorithm template
-- Tabu search
+- Tabu search template
-- RNA search
+- RNA search template

-This library is being developed as part of a larger timetabling/scheduling project called Skolaris and is not directly usable as a whole.
-However the generic implementation of notorious algorithms might be interesting and of use.
-There's currently no standalone documentation available.
-Browse the source files for that.
+- Algorithm chaining template

+What next?
+- Improvements are added as they come up in production

+Who uses it?
+- Skolaris timetable optimisation tool (http://skolaris.net)

+Licence
+- MIT